Constraining interacting dark energy models with black hole superradiance: Model I: DE as a dark fifth force mediator of the DM sector

 We begin by considering a coupled quintessence model where a DE scalar field, $\phi$, is coupled to an ultralight DM field~\footnote{The assumption that DM is an ultralight scalar is motivated by the naturalness of the model~\cite{Archidiacono:2022iuu}.
 Theoretical consistency requires that the parameters of the $\phi$-potential are at least as large as the radiative corrections induced by the interaction with DM.
 This leads to the condition

 Imposing $m_{\phi}\lesssim H_{0}$ yields an upper bound on the DM mass,

 Therefore, a relativistic field-theoretical description of the dark fifth force mediator without fine-tuning requires the DM to be an ultralight boson.
-In this mass range, the DM candidate could be an axion or axion-like particle produced via the misalignment mechanism or other non-thermal processes.}, $\chi$, via a trilinear interaction term~\cite{Farrar:2003uw,Archidiacono:2022iuu,Bottaro:2023wkd,Bottaro:2024pcb}.
+In this mass range, the DM candidate could be an axion or axionlike particle produced via the misalignment mechanism or other nonthermal processes.}, $\chi$, via a trilinear interaction term~\cite{Farrar:2003uw,Archidiacono:2022iuu,Bottaro:2023wkd,Bottaro:2024pcb}.
 The Lagrangian for this model is given by

 where $\kappa$ is the coupling constant.
 This trilinear interaction term induces DM self-interactions mediated by the DE field $\phi$.
-This new force acts exclusively on DM and can be interpreted as a ``dark fifth force''.
-In the non-relativistic limit, the exchange of the scalar $\phi$ generates a Yukawa-type potential between DM particles,
+This new force acts exclusively on DM and can be interpreted as a ``dark fifth force.''
+In the nonrelativistic limit, the exchange of the scalar $\phi$ generates a Yukawa-type potential between DM particles,

 with the characteristic range set by the Compton wavelength of the scalar, $\lambda_{\phi}\sim m_{\phi}^{-1}$.

 To better analyze the interaction strength, it is convenient to re-parameterize the model.
 We introduce a dimensionless field $s=G_{s}^{1/2}\phi$, which allows the Lagrangian to be rewritten as